-Roper started freelance writing in the tech niche.
-After a year she pivoted to writing about freelance writing for her own site, and now she does that full time while traveling.
+Roper started writing in the tech niche.
+After a year she pivoted to writing about writing and starting your own business, for her own site, and now she does that full time while traveling.
 If you are looking for a good jump-start, check out Fuck Yeah Blogging Course and her Cold Email Marketing Course.

 6. Bob Proctor